Kinto/kinto/cliquet_docs/reference/notifications.rst

 Notifications
 #############

-Knowing collection has been modified is very useful to integrate a Cliquet-based application with other services.
+Knowing some records have been modified in a resource is very useful to integrate a Cliquet-based application with other services.

 For example, a search service that gets notified everytime something